Are you concerned about protecting your pipe from sudden burst or damages due to extreme cold condition?

 If you get your water supply from the municipal system, the water can flow back at extreme temperature when the pipes connected to your house are frozen.
 In that case, you may choose to use a vacuum-breaker to prevent it from flowing backwards into the municipal water system.

 For homes that have a central air and heating system, this may appear as a plus.
 Keeping the temperature of your thermostat and allow it to run through the hour especially when you away helps regulate the temperature around your pipe.
 The only concern about adopting this method is the cost.
 However, it is a temporary measure and the overall gain far outweighs the loss or repairing your damage pipe.

-For further tips or expert advice about keeping your pipes up and running during winter, call professionals from Mr. Rooter Plumbing of Youngstown.
+For further tips or expert advice about keeping your pipes up and running during winter, call professional plumbers from Mr. Rooter Plumbing of Youngstown.